We have gone from fear of fat to fear of sugar. How bad is sugar? And should you replace it with another sweetener?

 These alternatives are not without problems though.
 They still contain a whole lot of energy.
 Unless you have a physically active lifestyle, you are at risk for becoming overweight or even obese.

 Sweeteners With No Calories

 As an alternative to all the different types of sugar, there are sweeteners with no calories at all.
 Both natural and artificial.
-Aspartame, saccharin, and sucralose, are today the the most commonly used artificial sweeteners.
+Aspartame, saccharin, and sucralose are today the most commonly used artificial sweeteners.

-Because theses sweeteners don’t contain any calories, they might seem to be the perfect substitute for the high-calorie sugars.
-In reality though, they can hinder more than help.
+Because these sweeteners don’t contain any calories, they might seem to be the perfect substitute for the high-calorie sugars.
+In reality, they can hinder more than help.
 Now I can almost hear you think, how is that possible?

 Well, the reason is that sweet flavor on your tongue releases a hormone called ghrelin.
 Ghrelin is what makes us hungry and craving for something sweet.